 As a project manager, Kristin’s extensive research management experience helps her support research providers with planning and reporting, ensuring research impact is meaningful and outputs delivered within set timeframes and budgetary requirements.

 Kristin previously worked as the CRCNA's Queensland Project Manager overseeing projects related to regional supply chain studies, various Queensland broadacre cropping trials and Indigenous horticulture projects.

 Contact Kristin: firstname.lastname@example.org

 Dr Lindy Swain, Western Australian Project Manager

-Catherine is responsible for identifying and brokering northern Western Australian-focused research collaborations and RD&E ventures which align with the CRCNA’s strategic investment plan.
+Based in Broome, Lindy is responsible for identifying and brokering northern Western Australian-focused research collaborations and RD&E ventures which align with the CRCNA’s strategic investment plan

-Some of the projects Catherine currently manages for the CRCNA include the Tropical Rock Oyster project, the northern Australian beef sector situational analysis and the Kakadu Supply Chain projects.
+Some of the projects Lindy currently manages for the CRCNA include the Northern Australian Tropical Rock Oyster project,the Kakadu/Gubinge supply chain project and the Cherabin (freshwater prawn)aquaculture project in Broome.

 Contact Lindy: email@example.com